Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 If we had multiple variable condition profiles, the above could also be done for them by simply passing in their bound symbols.

-Similarly, we can also obtain the concentrations of all of the species in the reaction mixture at any time in the simulation through interpolation:
+Similarly, we can also obtain the concentrations of all the species in the reaction mixture at any time in the simulation through interpolation:

 ```@example getting_started
 res.sol(5.0)